-Unfortunately, just as the unconscious is unseen by conscious mind its errors and efforts to manipulate the unconscious to guide or fool the conscious mind are also unseen and when successful unnoticed.
+Unfortunately, just as the unconscious is unseen by the conscious mind its errors and efforts to manipulate the unconscious to guide or fool the conscious mind are also unseen and when successful unnoticed.

 That's the horrifying vulnerability that makes groups like Scientology capable of deceiving people with false memories and similar techniques.

 Our ignorance about the vulnerability of our minds is the deadly glaring weakness that leaves us gullible about our gullibility.
 We are sure our memories are so reliable when Scientology manipulates them we mistakenly take that as proof and see the matter as settled.
 We couldn't be more wrong.